olxbr/vue-livr/README.md

 Vue.use(VueLIVR, {
   extraRules: {}, // Extra rules to be added
-  patchRules: false, // Patch rules to return extended error codes
+  extendedErrors: false, // Patch rules to return extended error codes
-  errorHandlers: {}, // Error handler to each error code that LIVR returns, it will run only if patchRules });
+  errorHandlers: {}, // Error handler to each error code that LIVR returns, it will run only if extendedErrors = true
+  aliasedRules: [], // aliasedRules to register
+});
 ```